 Metals

 DOH has collected daily samples of airborne particles and tested them for harmful substances.
-This sampling began on January 15, 2024, before debris removal activities started.
-The samples are being collected at the Lahaina Intermediate School, the Lahaina Boys & Girls Club, the Leialii Hawaiian Homelands, one of the Lahaina wastewater pump stations, the Opukea Townhomes, Lahaina Skate Park, and the Lahaina Recreation Center.
-The samples are tested for 16 metals—including the metals that were found at high levels in the ash.
+This sampling began on January 15, 2024, before debris removal activities started, and ended on February 19, 2025, after debris removal from Lahaina properties was complete.
+The samples were collected at the Lahaina Intermediate School, the Lahaina Boys & Girls Club, the Leialii Hawaiian Homelands, two of the Lahaina wastewater pump stations, the Opukea Townhomes, Lahaina Skate Park, the Lahaina Recreation Center, and the Maria Lanakila Catholic Church.
+The samples were tested for 16 metals—including the metals that were found at high levels in the ash.

 The section below describes air sampling results for the five metals that DOH previously reported as being at elevated levels in Lahaina ash.